 Now, we have busted the Myth 1 – H1B Visa is required to apply for Green Card!

 Next article will be how, funded 70% of my education using scholarships.

-- Myth 2 – Scholarship are Not Available for International Students
+- Myth 2 – Scholarship is Not Available for International Students

 - Myth 4 – Don’t Study Bachelors Degree in the USA

-- Myth 7 – It is only possible to be enrolled at one university at a particular time
+- Myth 8 – You can study at one university at a time